 So if you haven’t already invested in a reusable coffee cup then here is a guide on what’s currently available.

 Bamboo cups – You should be able to find cups made from Bamboo in supermarkets and in homeware stores quite easily.
 They’re lightweight and have generally inexpensive.
 Some manufacturers claim that their cups are compostable but I can’t see how this is possible.
 These cup aren’t made from complete sections of bamboo they’re made from bamboo fibre bound together with some sort of resin, typically synthetic in nature, and often melamine.
 Also the silicone lids that typically come with these cups are not currently recyclable in Ireland.
 In addition to this the farming of bamboo is not regulated and there are signs that native forests are being cut down to facilitate it’s planting.
-Finally research has shown that the binding agent in a lot of bamboo cups is putting your health at risk.
+Finally research has shown that the binding agent in a lot of bamboo cups is putting your health at risk, with Holland banning bamboo fibre tableware completely, due to the levels of formaldehyde found in it, and lots more European countries are restricting bamboo material use with food.

 Glass cups – Keepcup do a very nice glass version, which comes with a cork heat band made from waste from the Portuguese wine cork manufacturing industry.
 People wanting to avoid any contamination of their liquids would be well served by such a glass.
 Both the lid and the glass of this cup is recyclable at the end of it’s life.
 Another well respected brand of reusable glass coffee cup is Joco